Teens Need Training

 Annual Easter Egg Hunts

 Annual Easter egg hunts, sponsored by HRS for all housing youth ages 0-11, are held on-site in Algood, Baxter, Celina, Cookeville, Gainesboro and Monterey.
-Held close to Easter, these events give children the opportunity to see the Easter Bunny, hunt for candy and try to win the “prize” egg.
+Held on Good Friday, these events give children the opportunity to see the Easter Bunny, hunt for candy and try to win the “prize” egg.

 In 2011, Resident Services began planning an annual day of fun for all housing youth in grades K-12 in each town.
 During this event, youth can come out for a day of games, arts, crafts and lunch.